RussoPy/reddit-antisemitism/README.md

 ## What It Does
 - Scans Reddit for antisemitic content
-- Scores posts with OpenAI
+- Scores posts with AI
-- Saves flagged users and their post history to Firestore
+- Saves flagged users and their post history to DB

 Deployable to Render or similar cloud platforms.